 The Company enters into derivatives such as cross currency swaps.
-Derivatives are initially recognised at fair value at the date the derivative contracts are entered into and are subsequently remeasured to their fair value at the end of each reporting period.
-The resulting gain or loss is recognised in the statement of profit or loss and comprehensive income.
+Derivatives are initially recognized at fair value at the date the derivative contracts are entered into and are subsequently remeasured to their fair value at the end of each reporting period.
+The resulting gain or loss is recognized in the statement of profit or loss and comprehensive income.
 All derivatives are carried at their fair values as assets where the fair values are positive and as liabilities where the fair values are negative.
+As at 31 December 2024 there are no derivative instruments.